Instructions for Authors

 Acknowledgement: This section includes acknowledgment of people, grant details, funds etc.

-Note: If an author fails to submit his/her work as per the above instructions, they are pleased to maintain clear titles namely headings, subheading.
+Note: If an author cannot submit his/her work as per the above instructions then they are requested to maintain clear titles like headings, subheadings, etc.

 Longdom Publishing SL uses the numbered citation (citation-sequence) method.
 References are listed and numbered in the order that they appear in the text.
 In the text, citations should be indicated by the reference number in brackets.
 Multiple citations within a single set of brackets should be separated by commas.
 When there are three or more sequential citations, they should be given as a range.
 Example: "... now enable biologists to simultaneously monitor the expression of thousands of genes in a single experiment [1,5-7,28]".
 Make sure the parts of the manuscript are in the correct order for the relevant journal before ordering the citations.
 Figure captions and tables should be at the end of the manuscript.